iampiyushchouhan/tb-detection/README.md

 ### Quick Preview
 The demo showcases the complete workflow from image upload to TB detection results, highlighting the model's accuracy and the intuitive user interface designed for healthcare professionals and researchers.

-> **💡 Tip:** Download the video file to view it locally if GitHub's web player doesn't work optimally in your browser.

 ---